 Joyce and Tony’s first two children, Edward and Tim, were born on the island.
-When war broke out in Europe, Tony – who had previously served as a Royal Naval reservist – returned to Britain to join the navy with the rank of Lieutenant Commander.
-He took several courses before taking command of a minesweeper group, a role that involved dropping off commandoes on covert missions.
+When war broke out in Europe, Tony – who had previously been in the Royal Naval Volunteer Reserve – returned to Britain to serve the RNVR with the rank of Lieutenant Commander.
+He took some courses before taking command of a minesweeper group, a role that involved dropping off commandoes on covert missions.
 He came into close contact with senior officer Louis Mountbatten, later Admiral of the Fleet Earl Mountbatten of Burma, when their vessels apparently collided – fortunately without serious damage.
 Tony’s son, Tim, says the incident was hushed up because it was Mountbatten’s mistake to have gone thorough a minesweeper group.
-Later Tony was posted to the US – initially to Charleston, South Carolina – under the ‘lend-lease’ arrangement by which the US lent warships for the British war effort and the US was granted land to build bases on several Caribbean islands including Antigua (see Antigua at War).
+Later Tony was posted to the US – initially to Charleston, South Carolina – under the ‘lend-lease’ arrangement by which the US lent warships for the British war effort and in return was granted land to build bases on several Caribbean islands including Antigua (see Antigua at War).
 At this stage the US had not entered the war but was concerned to provide defence protection in the Caribbean with German submarines active in the Atlantic Ocean.

-In her diary (extract right) Joyce tells how she travelled from Antigua to the US by seaplane with two small children and a sewing machine – all she had time to pack at half an hour’s notice – stopping at various islands before arriving in Florida, then by bus to South Carolina where they were reunited with Tony.
-When he was reassigned to Seattle, the family drove across the continent in a second-hand Studebaker to the new post.
+In her diary (extract right) Joyce tells how she travelled from Antigua to the US by seaplane with two small children and a sewing machine – all she had time to pack at half an hour’s notice – stopping at several islands before arriving in Florida, then by bus to South Carolina where they were reunited with Tony.
+When he was reassigned to Seattle, the family drove across the continent to the new post in a second-hand Studebaker.
 Their third child, Christopher, was born in Seattle.

 After the war ended and Tony returned from naval duty, the family settled at Newmains near Glasgow.
 From there, the two eldest boys attended Glasgow Academy – which brings back unhappy memories for Tim of a long journey to and from school each day, and a tight disciplinary regime.
 Around 1953 the family moved to Aldbourne in Wiltshire, staying initially with Joyce’s mother Gladys at Lottage Farm.
-One day Joyce’s brother, Tim’s uncle (Osbern) George, who like brother Oliver had joined the RAF, flew over Lottage Farm and ‘We all waved from the garden’.
+One day Joyce’s brother, Tim’s uncle (Osbern) George, who like brother Oliver had joined the air force as a navigator, flew over Lottage Farm and ‘We all waved from the garden’.
 The next day we got the news that his aircraft was shot down over Arnhem and he had been killed.
-It was the day before D-day

 The Robertsons settled into life in Aldbourne moving to their own home at 14 The Green.
 Colin, who was born in Scotland, was around four when they moved in.
 He remembers that at first the only downstairs tap was in what became the dining room.
 Gradually the small home expanded to accommodate the growing family – eventually to number six children with the arrival of Stephen and Lindsay.
 The younger family members attended the village school.
 Christopher, who was born deaf, boarded at a special needs school at Reading.